An attractive and useful Edwardian Sutherland table in mahogany with a decorative top

 Description

-An attractive and functional Edwardian Sutherland mahogany table, featuring an ornate mahogany top with a profiled edge, satin cross-bracing, and ebony inlays along the edges, standing on square legs with wavy supports.
-All in excellent condition throughout, ready to be a crown jewel in your home.
+An attractive and functional Edwardian Sutherland mahogany table, featuring an ornate mahogany top with a profiled edge, satin crossbanding, and ebony inlays along the edges, standing on square legs with moulded supports.
+All in excellent condition throughout, ready to be a centerpiece in your home.

-Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-Noteworthy are antique products in Rococo and Louis XV styles.
+Neoclassical furniture, associated with Louis XVI, also draws heavily from ancient architecture.
+Noteworthy and interesting are antique products in Rococo and Louis XV styles.
 Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly decorative pieces designed to radiate splendor and serve a role in luxury.
-Unique materials were selectively used to emphasize the grandeur of these items.
+These were highly decorative pieces designed to shine with splendor and play a prominent role in luxury.
+Materials were selectively chosen to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is often designed with a strong resemblance to the historical period.
+Today, we can observe how much the Baroque style has influenced modern classic furniture, which is often designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy bases, and relief decorations.
+Renaissance furniture was quite heavy and solid, often using brown stains, cornices, sturdy plinths, and relief decorations.
 These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
-Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.
+Mythology and ancient themes were also popular, with supports and legs often taking animal forms.

 Lion paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands recreate such furniture, drawing inspiration from Italian and French artisans.
-This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
-This is especially important when searching for elegant antique pieces suitable for your interior.
+Currently, many global brands reproduce furniture inspired by Italian and French artisans, paying homage to and preserving the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently across countries, and each style had its unique character.
+This is especially important when searching for an elegant antique piece suitable for your interior.

 The key aspect of elite antique furniture is originality.
 This is ultimately crucial for buyers, as the market is flooded with counterfeits.
 Luxury Products provides documentation confirming the authenticity of each item in accordance with its description and photographs.
 We also have access to art appraisers, historians, and experts from around the world.